Khaled Nezzar: Military career

-After studying in the local native school (école indigène), he was transferred to a school for troops' children at Koléa, and then joined the French army, studying at the Strasbourg military school in Algiers where non-commissioned officers were trained.
-After independence in 1962, he remained in the Algerian army, and started rising through the ranks.
+After studying in the local native school (école indigène), Nezzar was transferred to a school for troops' children at Koléa, and then joined the French army, studying at the Strasbourg military school in Algiers where non-commissioned officers were trained.
+Nezzar subsequently served with the 13e Régiment de tirailleurs before gaining commissioned rank as a junior officer in the French Army.

+Nezzar was of a number of Algerian professional soldiers who gained their initial training and experience serving with the French forces before defecting to the nationalist FLN forces during the final years of the War of Independence.
+Nezzar and another Muslim officer reached Tunis by way of Rome in 1958.
+His French service made him valuable as a staff officer to the FLN, although he recalled receiving the cool greeting "you left it late" from his new commander.

+After independence in 1962, Nezzar remained in the new Algerian army, and started rising through the ranks.
 He went to Moscow in 1964 to receive military training at the M. V. Frunze Military Academy.
 Upon his return in 1965, he was named Director of Materiel in the Ministry of National Defense.
 Soon after Houari Boumedienne's coup, he was put in charge of the Saharan 2nd Motorized Infantry, based around Ain Sefra.
 In 1968, he was sent to Egypt to help guard the Egypt–Israel line of control, which at the time (just after the Six-Day War) witnessed regular artillery bombardments and aerial bombings.
-After returning from Egypt, he was put in charge of training Algeria's first parachutists, with Soviet help, at Biskra.
+After returning from Egypt, he was put in charge of training Algeria's first paratroopers, with Soviet help, at Biskra.

-In 1975, he went through further training at the Ecole Supérieure de Guerre in Paris; at this point, he was a Lieutenant-Colonel.
+In 1975, he went through further training at the École supérieure de guerre in Paris; at this point, he was a Lieutenant-Colonel.
 He returned in his second year without finishing his studies, having been summoned back to command troops in Tindouf at the height of the Moroccan-Algerian conflict over the Western Sahara issue.
-He spent the next seven years in the Bechar-Tindouf area.
+He spent the next seven years in the Béchar-Tindouf area.

 After Chadli Bendjedid took power, Nezzar was sent away from Tindouf to the east, a decision which he resented.
 He rose rapidly through the ranks, and, by 1988, he was a ground forces commander at Ain Naadja in Algiers, where he played a significant role in suppressing the "Black October" riots.